Practice Reporting Questions Now

 - Can you compare at least two Reporting implementation paths and justify which one best fits the scenario?

-- Can you map the chosen answer back to Reporting and Communication (18%) outcomes for PENTEST?
+- Can you map the chosen answer back to Engagement Management (13%) outcomes for PENTEST?

 - Can you explain security and access boundaries for Reporting without relying on default-open assumptions?